New Years Day: Things I have learned in the last ten years

 • Torturer, tortured, trainer, trainee, conqueror, conquered, these are all misleading distinctions.
 No one really comes back out of those rooms.

 • You will likely reach a point when it seems life is not really your own, when it is filled with career, interests, family, obligations, and things.
-It will so architected, so set, you will believe you are trapped.
+It will be so architected, so set, you will believe you are trapped.
 You’re not.
 You can walk out anytime.

 Text from 5mof: How to open a vein.